KailaniBailey/Getting-Started-with-Github/README.md

-# Main-Squeeze-Mini
-Just a tiny repository for tiny things
-By
+# Getting Started with Github
+For the IBM Data Science Professional Certificate<br>
-Kailani Brionna Bailey @KailaniBailey on Github
+By @KailaniBailey on Github

-This is the markdown file in this repository.